Richard Steeves: First arrest, imprisonment and release

 By this time, Steeves was wanted for the three murders he committed in New England, and he was arrested at a restaurant in New Hampshire.
 They recovered the car he was driving, and since it was registered to Francis, he was charged with their murders.

 Steeves was charged with three of the murders in Ohio and New Hampshire but was not charged with the murders in Maine.
 A trial started in New Hampshire, and Steeves admitted responsibility, though he pleaded not guilty by reason of insanity.
 After further research, the New Hampshire Supreme Court stopped the trial and automatically acquitted Steeves by reason of insanity.
 Afterwards he was transferred to the Concord Mental Hospital.
 In 1971, Steeves filed an affidavit requesting to be extradited to Ohio for a speedy trial.

 On December 14, 1971, he arrived in Ohio, but for the next six months he had to undergo psychiatric exams.
 He had to return to New Hampshire after a while.
-In 1980, nurses and psychiatrists stated the Steeves no longer a threat to society, and he was allowed to leave the hospital grounds without an escort.
+In 1980, nurses and psychiatrists stated that Steeves was no longer a threat to society, and he was allowed to leave the hospital grounds without an escort.
 In 1983, having still not been tried for the Ohio and Maine murders, Ohio prosecutor William Owens decided to not prosecute Steeves for the murders.
 In the mid-1980s, Steeves took an agreement which allowed him to serve 3 to 7 years in prison.

 Murder of Russell Bailey

 In 1984, Steeves was paroled from prison and was sent to live with his brother in Unity, Maine.
 In April 1985, Steeves broke into the mobile home of 69-year-old gift shop owner Russell F. Bailey in Wells.
 He attacked Bailey and struck him in the head with a blunt instrument, likely a club, multiple times in the head, killing him.
 He left the home not long after.
 A relative of Bailey who lived nearby visited his home after having not spoken to him for a few days.
 They entered the home and found his body on April 29.
-The following month, witnesses came forward with information that they saw Steeves' pickup truck parked in from of Bailey's driveway the day of the murder.
+The following month, witnesses came forward with information that they saw Steeves' pickup truck parked in front of Bailey's driveway the day of the murder.